grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The ocean below was unquestionably black.
 The blackness had risen up from the deep.
 Out beyond the atmosphere rode heavenly bodies that radiated light and heat, and the thick gasses of the atmosphere carried some portion of that warmth down to the surface.
 But in the deep there is darkness and cold, and the viscous liquid transported that darkness up to the surface, carried on vast swells of cold.
 As hard as the atmosphere might press down, the darkness yielded not at all to the pressure above.

 The boundary where the black water met the pale air stretched from horizon to horizon along the cupped edge of the dome of cloud in all directions, without referent or feature.
 Until a point arose.
 A minuscule and meaningless point, like the first push of a needle through the underside of a new piece of fabric, the workings of which would soon join the fabric irrevocably and forever to another with hundreds of interwoven and gradually tightening stitches.
 The point rose, a long thin wire extruded up, piercing through the surface.
 A weak V-shaped wake trailed behind it in the water marking its course.
-The tip of the wire wavered in the thick air, describing great arcane gestures that were transmitted up its length and amplified from the chaos of forces afflict acting its still-submerged lower reaches.
+The tip of the wire wavered in the thick air, describing great arcane gestures that were transmitted up its length and amplified from the chaos of forces afflicting its still-submerged lower reaches.

 The base of the wire emerged, mounted atop a short mast which followed the wire up through the surface, and soon after accompanied by a series of a half dozen or so other masts, each adding a new wake behind it.
 The line of wakes carved up the black surface behind the path of the masts with their nested Vs. For a minute they moved alone on the surface, and the Vs grew longer and longer, stretching out behind in a subtle but ever-widening trail.